apastushok/apastushok/README.md

 - 👋 Hi, I’m @apastushok
-- 👀 I’m interested in ...
+- 🌱 I’m currently learning Flutter & Firebase.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on NLP products.
-- 📫 How to reach me ...

 <!---
 apastushok/apastushok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.